Claualvarez/fires/README.md

 #   A computational method for the de novo identification of repeats    #

 INSTRUCTIONS

 1) Prerequisites

-   1.1 the List::MoreUtils module
+   1.1 The List::MoreUtils module for perl

        $ cpanm List::MoreUtils